Feargal MOstyn-Williams - Countertenor.

 He made his debut in the title role of Andrei Tchaikowsky’s The Merchant of Venice for Welsh National Opera at the Wales Millennium Centre, Cardiff.

 He recently completed a Masters at the Royal College of Music studying with Russell Smythe, where he was as an RCM Scholar supported by the Yvonne Wells Award, the Sylvia Harris Fund and the Josephine Baker Trust.
 Prior to this he was a choral scholar at King’s College Cambridge.

-This season he returned to Opera Holland Park as the Cheshire Cat in Alice's Adventures in Wonderland as well as covering both the role of Athamas Semele as an Alvarez Young Artist for Garsington Opera, and Antonio The Merchant of Venice for the Royal Opera House Covent Garden.
-Upcoming projects include Unulfo (cover) Rodelinda for English National Opera, the world premiere of The Judas Passion - Sally Beamish with the OAE, and The Messiah in Arundel Cathedral.
+In the '16-'17 season he returned to Opera Holland Park as the Cheshire Cat in Alice's Adventures in Wonderland as well as covering both the role of Athamas Semele as an Alvarez Young Artist for Garsington Opera, and Antonio The Merchant of Venice for the Royal Opera House Covent Garden.

 His other roles include creating Kai Killer Graphics (Têtê à têtê/RCM), Oberon A Midsummer Night’s Dream (RCM, Surrey Opera), Didymus Theodora (Atelier Lyrique de Londres, RCM), Ottone L’Incoronazione di Poppea (RCM Opera Scenes).